zdravkov/kendo-docs/api/wrappers/jsp/datetimepicker/animation-open.md

 # \<kendo:dateTimePicker-animation-open\>

-The animation(s) used for displaying of the pop-up.
+The animation played when the popup is opened.

 #### Example
     <kendo:dateTimePicker-animation>